Blynq/Delete-Buff-Cache-Automatically/README.md

 # **🧹 Delete Buff/Cache Automatically – Step-by-Step Guide**

-This guide sets up an **automated Linux cache cleaning system** so your server stays fresh, light, and speedy — without manual intervention.
+This guide sets up an **automated Linux cache cleaning system** so your server stays fresh, light, and speedy — without manual intervention for all kinds of node.
+#### **for gensyn only:**
+it only works if you have more than 16GB of RAM for Gensyn only

 ---